Polyethylene Terephthalate Glycol (PETG)

 PETG is a clear and durable amorphous thermoplastic material that is excellent for tubing or profiles.

-PETG is stronger than acrylic but is also more prone to scratching.
-Because it is thermoplastic, it is highly sought after as a recyclable material.
+PETG is stronger than acrylic and because it is a thermoplastic, it is highly sought after as a recyclable material.

 Have any questions about our usage of polyethylene terephthalate glycol in plastic extrusion?
 Let us know!